 According to his response to the 1910 census, McPhee was born in Eastern Canada in 1841 of Scottish ancestry.
 Shown here, he came to the United States in 1870 and eventually became a citizen, although equally at home in Canada.
 Of his early years, information is scant.
 He appears to have had some early employment in the whiskey trade, likely spending a period employed in a saloon.
 He is shown here in middle age.

 Although he indicated he had arrived in the Canadian Yukon in 1888, McPhee first shows up in the public record six years later running a drinking establishment in “Forty Mile,” accounted as the oldest town in Canada’s Yukon.
-It was established in 1886 at the confluence of the Yukon and Fortymile Rivers by prospectors in search of gold after a strike had been made on the Fortymile.
+It was established in 1886 at the confluence of the Yukon and Fortymile Rivers by prospectors in search of gold after a strike had been made on the banks of the Fortymile.
 With a population of about 600 by 1894, the town, shown below, boasted two general stores, a lending library, billiard room, ten saloons, two restaurants, a theatre, an opera house, a watchmaker, and several distilleries.

 After McPhee with two partners opened a saloon in Forty Mile he was soon active in public affairs in the town and became one of the founders of the Yukon Order of Pioneers.
 This group was formed in 1894 by members of the community to bring an element of “law and order” to Forty Mile where claim-jumping and violence were all too common — and there was no local police force.
 At the first meeting of the Order the popular Bill was elected treasurer.
 Shown here is a photo of the Pioneers against a backdrop of log buildings.
 McPhee is second from left, seated in the first row.